yuqiwang1363-droid/Tendon-Driven-Soft-Endoscopic-Robot-with-Embedded-Control/control_system/embedded_control.md

 A manual reset button returns the system to a neutral (home) configuration.

 This architecture prioritizes **simplicity, reliability, and transparency**, making it suitable for early-stage soft robotic prototyping.
+### Reset and Homing Behavior

+The system includes a dedicated reset mechanism triggered by a physical button.
+When activated, both bending axes are commanded to return to their neutral (zero-angle) configuration regardless of the current joystick input.

+This behavior ensures:
+- Safe recovery from arbitrary configurations
+- Repeatable initialization before operation
+- User confidence during manual control

+**Demonstration Video:**
+- `media/reset_demo.mp4`

 ---
 ![Control Architecture](control_architecture.png)